 I’m currently following the Whole30 diet.
 Part of me thinks I must be insane, and the rest is thinking this is the best decision I’ve made for a while.
 It’s a 30 day commitment to healthy eating, but has a lot of rules – no grains, no dairy, no legumes, no alcohol… At least I can still have a cup of (black) tea in the morning!

-We usually eat a pretty good diet anyway, but recently I’ve been binging on chocolate and junky snacks more than usual, and after a weekend away with far too many desserts and glasses of wine, I felt bloaty and sluggish, and I looked like cr*p.
+We usually eat a pretty good diet anyway, but recently I’ve been binging on chocolate and junky snacks more than usual, and after a weekend away with far too many desserts and glasses of wine, I felt bloaty and sluggish, and I looked awful.
 It was time for decisive action!

 I used plenty of veggies (courgette and red pepper) and mixed up the eggs with a splash of Whole30 compliant almond milk.
 If you’re not avoiding dairy, just use regular milk.
 I had thought that if I was eating dairy products, I would have sprinkled some cheese over this, but in fact it was thoroughly delicious without.
-So, Whole30 has taught me something already.

 It strikes me that this crustless quiche would be great for breakfast, although it would probably involve pre-setting the oven on a timer, which always makes me a bit stressed.
 Unless you don’t mind waiting for an hour or so for breakfast, after you get up.
 Personally, I’m usually ravenous as soon as I get out of bed.